Filbrandt Staff Members Volunteer at Kids' Carnival in Team-Building Outing

 - Set up and managed games such as bowling, tic-tac-toe toss played by throwing bean bags and miniature golf

-- Challenged the carnival attenders in games of foosball
+- Challenged the carnival attendees in games of foosball

-Following the carnival, the Filbrandt & Company staff served up bowls of vanilla ice cream covered with whipped cream and sprinkles to all the carnival attenders.
+Following the carnival, the Filbrandt & Company staff served up bowls of vanilla ice cream covered with whipped cream and sprinkles to all the carnival attendees.

-“With corporations, we’re seeing much more willingness to pay their staffs to volunteer,” Crye said.
+“With corporations, we’re seeing much more willingness to pay their staff to volunteer,” Crye said.
 “Many times we work with companies who are trying to build a team.”